VanOord/pandas-xlsx-tables/README.md

 # pandas-xlsx-tables

 Even though you might not like it, Excel isn't going anywhere.
 And Excel with tables is [a lot better than without](https://www.ecosia.org/search?q=advantages+of+excel+tables).
+Some highlights: better performance, references column by name (vs setting named ranges), sticky header (vs freeze panes), stricter typing (one datatype per column), filter dropdowns and many more.

-Strangely Pandas does not support reading from and writing to excel tables out of the box, and due to the complexity of Pandas this is [not easily added](https://github.com/pandas-dev/pandas/issues/24862) (though having this built into Pandas would be the prefered solution).
-This separate package is thus a separate companion to Pandas, with utility functions to read and write Excel Tables from and to Pandas DataFrames.
+Out of the box Pandas provides to and from excel functionality, but it cannot write native excel tables (the result is only formatted like one).
+This is where pandas-xlsx-tables comes in: convert excel tables to dataframes and vice versa, whilest mostly preserving data types.
+The api has been kept deliberatly  simple as to provide useful functionality out of the box.

 !["Excel screenshot](https://raw.githubusercontent.com/VanOord/pandas-xlsx-tables/master/docs/_static/xlsx_table.png)